telosma/rsmdc/radio/README.md

 ## Usage within Web Frameworks

 If you are using a JavaScript framework, such as React or Angular, you can create a Radio button for your framework.
-Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
+Depending on your needs, you can use the _Simple Approach: Wrapping RS Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
 Please follow the instructions [here](../../docs/integrating-into-frameworks.md).

-### `MDCRadioAdapter`
+### `RSRadioAdapter`

 Method Signature | Description
 --- | ---